Process by Which the Rent Guidelines Board Determines the Guidelines

 Hearings

 The Rent Stabilization Law and City Charter mandates at least one annual hearing prior to the adoption of rent guidelines.
 Notice of the hearings is provided in the City Record for eight days and at least once in a newspaper of general circulation at least eight days before the hearing.
-The hearings are usually held in mid-June just prior to the Board’s July 1st deadline for promulgating new guidelines.
+The hearings are usually held in June, before the Board’s July 1st deadline for promulgating new guidelines.
 Visit Meetings page for dates.

 Any person who wishes to testify has a legal right to do so, and the Board has traditionally allowed two minutes for each speaker, alternating between owner and tenant representatives.
 Speakers have also been permitted to register in advance of the hearing and pre-registered speakers are given priority in the order of speakers.
 Details on how to speak at the hearing can be found in the Public Notice, which will be released a few weeks prior to the hearing.